 Potential disposals indicate the total amount of a material in the National Defense Stockpile that the U.S. Department of Defense is permitted to dispose of under the Annual Materials Plan approved by Congress for the fiscal year.
 Congress has authorized disposal over the long term at rates designed to maximize revenue but avoid undue disruption to the usual markets and financial loss to the United States.
-Fiscal year (FY) 2019 is the period from October 1, 2018, through September 30, 2019.
-FY 2020 is the period from October 1, 2019, through September 30, 2020.
+Fiscal year (FY) 2020 is the period from October 1, 2019, through September 30, 2020.
+FY 2021 is the period from October 1, 2020, through September 30, 2021.
 Disposals are defined as any disposal or sale of National Defense Stockpile stock.
 For mineral commodities that have a disposal plan greater than the inventory, the actual quantity will be limited to the remaining disposal authority or inventory.
-Unlike sales from the National Defense Stockpile, helium sales by the Bureau of Land Management under the Helium Privatization Act of 1996 are permitted to exceed disposal plans.
+Note that, unlike the National Defense Stockpile, helium stockpile sales by the Bureau of Land Management under the Helium Privatization Act of 1996 are permitted to exceed disposal plans.

 Potential acquisitions indicate the maximum amount of a material that may be acquired by the U.S. Department of Defense for the National Defense Stockpile under the Annual Materials Plan approved by Congress for the fiscal year.
-FY 2019 is the period from October 1, 2018, through September 30, 2019.
 FY 2020 is the period from October 1, 2019, through September 30, 2020.
+FY 2021 is the period from October 1, 2020, through September 30, 2021.